 Once you have identified the culprit, what can you do?

 1. Check to see if you are using the latest version of the plugin.
 Or if your plugin started crashing after your upgrade, see if you can try an older version.

-2. Check whether the plugin’s manufacturer provides any alternative formats of that plugin; if you are on Windows, and the VST version of your plugin causes the crash, try the VST3 if available (or vice versa).
+3. Check whether the plugin’s manufacturer provides any alternative formats of that plugin; if you are on Windows, and the VST version of your plugin causes the crash, try the VST3 if available (or vice versa).
 If you are on Mac, and an AU plugin causes the crash, try the VST or VST3 version of that plugin if available (or vice versa).
 Some plugins work better as VST versions, other don’t or work the same, feel free to test their behavior.
 It also can happen that a developer decides (see an example here) that one plugin format provides more functionality than on another.

-3. Contact the plugin’s support page and report the issue.
+4. Contact the plugin’s support page and report the issue.
 Bugs in certain plugins are also noticed during Gig Performer’s development, and reported to their developers, so that the problem can quickly be resolved.
 Hopefully, the updated version of the plugin that fixes the issue will soon be available (here’s an example from our Community) .